iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 2. Parameters describing the compensation of lens distortion.
 Here, we use the standard model described by 5 scalar parameters k1, ..., k5

-However, it turned out, that the estimation of these projective geometry parameters is more accurate when using a 3D calibration object, which is why these parameters are estimated and also saved, but not used in the further steps of the processing pipeline.
-Pressing the *save parameters* button pops up a file dialog, which allows the destimation xml file to be selected.
+It turned out, that the estimation of the projective geometry parameters is more accurate when using a 3D calibration object, which is why these parameters are estimated and also saved, but not used in the further steps of the processing pipeline.
+Pressing the *save* button pops up a file dialog, which allows the destination xml file to be selected.
 The resulting file looks like this one:

 .. literalinclude:: files/udist.xml
     :language: xml